 Any major repairs that we carry out because of actions by you, anyone who lives with you or visits your home will be charged to you.
-Details of these will be held on file and will form part of the fixed-term tenancy review.

 You are responsible for the cost of any repairs which are necessary to your property because you did not report another repair to us or which could cause further damage if not dealt with.